RWTH Aachen University: Fees

 North Rhine-Westphalia.
 Since the summer semester of 2004 the state of North Rhine-Westphalia allowed universities to request a maximum of €500 per semester as tuition fees.
 In the past, tuition fees applied solely for long-term students and second studies.
 Since the summer semester of 2007, all students enrolled at the RWTH Aachen had to pay these €500, if they were not exempt for one of several reasons put forth by the State of North Rhine-Westphalia.

 Since 24 February 2011 study fees were abolished by the Landtag of North Rhine-Westphalia (Legislation for the Improvement of Equal Opportunities to University Admission) with effect from Winter Term 2011/12.
 Universities will receive 249 Mio Euro of national funding for measures that improve the quality of teaching (e.g., through additional teachers and tutors) as compensation.
 Tuition fees per semester are still being charged.

 Faculties

-The RWTH is divided into nine (previously ten) faculties:
+The RWTH is divided into ten faculties:

-Faculty nine was pedagogical sciences, but it was abandoned in 1989.
+Faculty 9 was originally pedagogical sciences, but it was abandoned in 1989.
 Teacher education, however, continued.
+It was re-founded in 2025 as the faculty of computer science.